Coligny calendar: MAT and ANM months and their days

 For months marked as MAT, all days are initially given M D, a good or auspicious day.
 Days of the months marked as ANM are given just D, a neutral day.

 The terms M D and D refer to daylight hours and are in apposition to N for night.
 Any type of notation marked with N (night) will overwrite the full daytime notation, including the triple mark, M D, D, or D AMB.

+The order of the MAT and ANM months are determined by the first month of the season, thus the first MAT month starts at Samonios, the first month of the summer season and ANM months start at Giamonios, the first month of the winter season.
+The MAT/ANM month orders are used for the triple mark and PRINI LOUD/LAG notations.

-the notation D AMBRIX RI
+The notation D AMBRIX RI

 D AMBRIX RI, usually shortened to D AMB, denotes an inauspicious day.
-It occurs only on Days 5 and 11 in the upper half-month, that being the period when the moon is more than half full, so it’s mostly left free of inauspicious days.
+It occurs only on Days 5 and 11 in the upper half-month, that being the period when the moon is more than half full, so it's mostly left free of inauspicious days.
 In the second half-month, D AMB is placed on every odd numbered day except Day 1, but this is explained by the traditional view that the unit 1 is neither odd nor even.
-The use of odd numbers as inauspicious is also seen with most months of 29 days being ANMAT ‘not good’.
+The use of odd numbers as inauspicious is also seen with most months of 29 days being ANMAT 'not good'.
 It is symptomatic of Celtic cultures, as the Romans held the reverse view, that odd numbers were auspicious.